Selecting an Exhibit Venue

 - Look up art and photography exhibits online in your desired location and check out the venues hosting other exhibits;

-- For 2023, SPARK will assist in finding a venue when possible, please email Festival Director, to discuss Jennifer MacKenzie email@example.com.
+- For 2024, SPARK will assist in finding a venue when possible, please email Festival Director, for a list of available venues and suggestions, Jennifer MacKenzie firstname.lastname@example.org.

 Consider venues with the longest operating hours for maximum exposure of your work.
 Ideally, a minimum of 40 hours a week with at least one day of weekend viewing.
 If your venue is not open on weekends, it still might be possible to arrange with your venue representative one or more weekend viewing dates.
 Viewing times will be published along with each artist’s exhibit listing.
 At most venues, it is not necessary for photographers or their representatives to be present during hours of exhibit unless they choose to do so.
 This is an arrangement the exhibitor must make with their venue representative in advance.